 How can you make money as you go?

 You can work along the way in ANYTHING from helping them advertise, to arranging fellow English-speakers to tours, to manager in a restaurant, to teaching English… anything is a skill around the world.
 You just have to be willing to be very flexible and life on the road is cheaper than you can ever imagine.

 Right now, with the Koh Rong Dive Center, for example, we pay $200 for rent a month, and get three free meals a day for our family.
 How expensive is our tropical paradise life?
 Less than my electricity bill was back home.

-Read all the ‘money’ tab and keep asking me questions.
+Read all the ‘afford family world travel’ tab and keep asking me questions.
 I”m honored to answer them all, and you are inspiring me to write great material for others who want to know.
 I want to give out the best information possible to make others aware how possible this is.